willwangcc/knowledge/software-engineering/supporting-disciplines/code-review.md

 # Code review

-> Code review (sometimes referred to as peer review) is a **software quality assurance** activity in which one or several people check a program mainly by viewing and reading parts of its source code, and they do so after implementation or as an interruption of implementation.  [[wiki](https://www.wikiwand.com/en/Code_review)]
+> Code review is a **software quality assurance** activity in which one or several people check a program mainly by viewing and reading parts of its source code, and they do so after implementation or as an interruption of implementation.  [[wiki](https://www.wikiwand.com/en/Code_review)]

 ## Why